twitocode/Tantalum/content/Notes/Religion/Unit 2 Review.md

 1. Vegetative Power (Nutritive)
 	-  Keeps you alive by letting you body grow, digest food, and heal.
 		- Your body uses food from lunch to give you energy and help you grow taller.
+	- reminds us that we must care for our bodies and environments in ways that promote life
 2. Sensitive Power (Sensation)
 	- Seeing, hearing, smelling, tasting, touching.
 Lets you see, hear, touch, taste, and smell—and also remember and imagine things.
 		- You hear your favourite song and it reminds you of summer break.
+	- teaches us to respond rightly to the world around us, seeking beauty and goodness while avoiding sin and temptation.
 3. Appetitive Power (Desire)
 	- Deals with your feelings and desires—what you want or fear.
 The capacity to desire or respond emotionally.
 	- **Two parts:**
 		- **Concupiscible:** Wants pleasure, avoids pain (e.g., love, joy, sadness, desire for good, aversion to evil).
 		- **Irascible:** Deals with challenges (e.g., courage, anger, fear).
-	- -You feel nervous before a test (fear) but still go for it (courage).
+	- You feel nervous before a test (fear) but still go for it (courage).
+	- invites us to order our emotions, passions, and desires toward what is good—helping us avoid excessive attachments or harmful desires.
 4. Locomotive Power (Movement)
 	- Moves your body from place to place.
 The ability to move in response to desire or sense experience.
 Physical movement guided by the appetites.
 		- You jump up during a fire drill and quickly head outside.
+	- we are called to act with purpose, directing our actions toward moral good rather than selfish interests.
 5. Rational/Intellectual Power (Intellect & Will)
 	- Lets you think deeply, understand truth, make decisions, and love freely.
 The highest faculty of the human soul.
 	- **ONLY HUMANS HAVE IT**
+	- allows us to discern truth and make free choices, choosing God's will above our own.
+A person who properly understands and develops these powers will be able to live a life that reflects Christ's love and virtues.

 ___
 # Name the different types of justice and give